zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Requires Zeek to be built with ``libmaxminddb``.

-   :a: The IP address to lookup.
+   :param a: The IP address to lookup.

    :returns: The number of the ASN that contains the IP address.